mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 <br> &#8226; WARNING WHEN UPGRADING TENANT/SHARED CLUSTERS!!!
 When upgrading from the shared tier *only* the upgrade changes will be applied.
 This is done in-order to avoid a corrupt state file in the event that the upgrade succeeds, but subsequent updates fail within the same `terraform apply`.
 In order to apply any other cluster changes, run a secondary `terraform apply` after the upgrade succeeds.
 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

--> **NOTE:** A network container is created for a advanced cluster to reside in if one does not yet exist in the project.
-To  use this automatically created container with another resource, such as peering, the `container_id` is exported after creation.
+-> **NOTE:** A network container is created for each provider/region combination on the advanced cluster.
+This can be referenced via a computed attribute for use with other resources.
+Refer to the `replication_specs.#.container_id` attribute in the [Attributes Reference](#attributes_reference) for more information.

 ## Example Usage